biocuration/isb-website/wp-content/plugins/wp-simple-firewall/readme.txt

-=== Shield Security ===
+=== Shield Security for WordPress ===
-Contributors: paultgoodchild
+Contributors: onedollarplugin, paultgoodchild
 Donate link: http://icwp.io/q
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: security, firewall, spam, scan, two-factor authentication, login, 2FA, ithemes, wordfence, better wp security, all-in-one, lockdown, hack
+Tags: security, all in one, protect, spam, scan, recaptcha, two-factor authentication, login, 2FA, ithemes, wordfence, better wp security, all-in-one, lockdown, hack
 Requires at least: 3.5.0
-Tested up to: 4.8
+Tested up to: 4.9
-Stable tag: 5.14.0
+Stable tag: 6.2.2

-Protect your website, your reputation, and your customers for free with Shield Security, the most powerful security system for WordPress
+Free All-In-One Protection for your data, reputation, and users on your WordPress sites - the Highest-Rated Security Plugin for WordPress

 == Description ==

+Shield handles it all for you:

+* Easy-To-Use Guided Setup Wizards
+* Login Protection against bots (including Limit Login Attempts)
+* Automatic IP Black List
+* 2-Factor Authentication
+* Comments SPAM - block 100% of bot spam.
+* Audit Trail & Logging
+* reCAPTCHA
+* Firewall
+* Security Admin Users
+* Core file scanners
+* Block REST API / XML-RPC
+* HTTP Headers
+* Automatic Updates Control
+* and much, much more...

 > <strong>Don't Leave Your Site At Risk</strong><br />
 > If your site is vulnerable to attack, you're putting your business and your reputation at serious risk.
 Getting hacked can mean you're locked out of your site, client data stolen, your website defaced or offline, and Google *will* penalise you.